UCL-CompLACS/qrsim/README.md

 Due to lack of time we are currently unable to provide direct support for the software, however we will do our best to address any problem reported via the GitHub <a href="https://github.com/UCL-CompLACS/qrsim/issues"> issue system<a/>.

 ## Acknowledgments
 The author wants to thank Guy Lever, Nicolas Hees, Simon Julier, John Showe-Taylor, David Silver, Stephen Hailes and Luke Teacy for the fruitful discussing about the application scenarios and the classifier model.
-This work was carried out with the support of the European Research Council \#FP7-ICT-270327 (CompLACS).
+This work was carried out with the support of the European Research Council \#FP7-ICT-270327 (<a href="www.complacs.org">CompLACS</a>).

 ### References